andya17/andya17-gis.github.io/_posts/2023-11-16-report-4-blog.md

   - Kang et al.
 ---

 I have not yet finished debugging the problems I have experienced with the Kang et al. (2020) reanalysis.
-I will update this post once I have done so.
+I will update this post once I have done so (likely on Friday, November 17).